Priya07choudhary/Strassens-Matrix-Multiplication/README.md

 # Strassens-Matrix-Multiplication
-# Strassen's Matrix Multiplication

-This project implements Strassen's algorithm for matrix multiplication using HTML, CSS, and JavaScript.
-The application allows users to input two square matrices, multiply them using Strassen's method, and display the result.

-## Live Demo

-You can try the deployed version of the application [here](# Strassen's Matrix Multiplication

 This project implements Strassen's algorithm for matrix multiplication using HTML, CSS, and JavaScript.
 The application allows users to input two square matrices, multiply them using Strassen's method, and display the result.